ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The value of "publicKey" MUST be the long-term key that the server was expected to use for deriving the response signature.

-This document has the "application/roughtime-malfeasence+json" media type.
+Malfeasance reports have the "application/roughtime-malfeasence+json" media type.

 ### Reporting